 My second New England summit: Bear Mountain, Connecticut.
 The unique thing about Bear Mountain is that it’s the highest peak in the state but not the highest point.
 That honor goes to a location immediately south of the Massachusetts border on the side of a mountain whose peak is located in Massachusetts.
-This makes Connecticut the only state with a high point that’s not the top of a mountain.
+This makes Connecticut the only state whose tallest mountain is not its high point.
 That being said, Bear Mountain is still the highest peak in the state.

 There are multiple trails up Bear Mountain but all eventually intersect with the Appalachian Trail, which crosses over the summit of Bear Mountain at 2,316 feet (706 m).
-I’ve climbed Bear Mountain twice – once in the winter on snowshoes and once in the summer on, well, regular shoes.
+I’ve climbed Bear Mountain twice – once in the winter with snowshoes and once in the summer with, well, regular shoes.
 Both times, I took the Undermountain Trail up to the AT.